Worst is over for insecurity in Nigeria - FG

 “Today, we are here to tell you that while we may not be there yet, our military and other security agencies have succeeded – and are succeeding – in substantially restoring security across the nation,” Mohammed told the press.

-In recent times, insecurity has dominated discourse across the country, as terrorism, banditry and kidnapping heightened in the north-east, north-west and north-central; separatist violence and crude oil theft in the south-east and south-south; as well as cultism, armed robberry and sundry crimes in the south-west.
+In recent times, insecurity has dominated discourse across the country, as terrorism, banditry and kidnapping heightened in the North-East, North-West and

+North Central; separatist violence and crude oil theft in the South-East and South-South; as well as cultism, armed robberry and sundry crimes in the South-West.

-Consequently, President Buhari had directed the military to crush those terrorising Nigerians, and gradually return peace and security to the country.
+Consequently, President Buhari had directed the military to crush those terrorising Nigerians, and gradual return peace and security to the country.

-In his speech, Mohammed acknowledged heightened insecurity under the Buhari-led administration, which has become the greatest threat to national peace and security since the civil war.
-But he said a directive by the president has seen some level of calm being witnessed across the country.
+In his speech, Mohammed acknowledged heightened insecurity under the Buhari-led Administration, which have become the greatest threat to the national peace and security since the civil war.
+But he said directive by the president has seen some level of calm being witnessed across the country.

 “These criminals can run but cannot hide, as we have seen in the decimation of the cowards who ambushed the Brigade of Guards troops in Abuja.
 Our military and other security agencies have been decimating the top echelon of ISWAP and Boko Haram, armed bandits camps and resources have been destroyed, and the capacity of IPOB/ESN has been substantially degraded.